You have come a long way, and you’re still learning and growing. Be thankful for the lessons. Take them and make the best of things today.

-But that’s the worst of it; we all have our moments.
-Most of the time we are remarkable.
+But that’s honestly the worst of it — we all have our moments.
+Most of the time we are remarkable!
 So stand beside the people you love through their trying times of imperfection, and offer yourself the same courtesy; if you aren’t willing to, you don’t deserve to be around for the remarkable moments either.

-7. All the little things make a big difference.
+7. All the little things make a big difference in the end.